New York State Division of Homeland Security & Emergency Services

 Emergency Response Guidebook

-The Emergency Response Guidebook (ERG2008) was developed jointly by the U.S. Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT) for use by firefighters, police, and other emergency services personnel who may be the first to arrive at the scene of a transportation incident involving a hazardous material.
+The Emergency Response Guidebook (ERG2012) was developed jointly by the U.S. Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT) for use by firefighters, police, and other emergency services personnel who may be the first to arrive at the scene of a transportation incident involving a hazardous material.
+The new Emergency Response Guidebook (ERG2016) will be available in early 2016.

 NYS Comprehensive Emergency Management Plan (CEMP)DHSES Emergency Stockpile